hinddeep/ionicCapacitorDarkMode/README.md

 # Ionic Capacitor Dark Mode

-Platforms Supported: Android, iOS, Electron and Web/PWA
+Platforms Supported: Android, Electron and Web/PWA. iOS support will be added soon....

 This plugin can be used to monitor the changes made to system's dark mode.